ahmedabb104/ahmedabb104/README.md

 ⭐ **Data Scientist + ML Engineer** |📍 **Waterloo, Ontario**

-> Coding with vibes...perhaps cooking up a startup in silence (for now)

 ## 🤓 Areas of Interest (sorted by interest level):

 - LLMs and Agentic workflows